 These icons are collectively designed by users as a substitute for the developer.
 This is because ArkLotif, the original developer was facing some difficulties working with the usual palette.
 So he open-sourced the theme and provided it to the community for free.

 You can install Oyster from the Macciti repo: http://www.zodttd.com/repo/cydia/

 Mint 2 is the second monotony of the original Mint theme.
 The prime peculiarity of this theme lies in the retro architecture of its icons.
-The cherishable aspect of this theme is its ability to be old-school as well as modern, both at the same moment.
+The cherishable aspect of it is its ability to be inherently old-school as well as modern, both at the same moment.